SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 ### Configuring connection pooling for a connection factory

-The Connection Pool tab allows the configuration of the amount of concurrent connections that are run between the WebLogic server and the Solace appliance.
+The Connection Pool tab allows the configuration of the amount of concurrent connections that are run between the WebLogic server and the Solace Message Router.
 Those connections are shared between the requests coming from the applications, therefore the resources can be used more efficiently (limited number of connections) and optimized for performance (pre-initialized connections).

 The amounts to be set vary, depending on the demand of the WebLogic application(s).
 Capacity planning and load testing should identify the appropriate values.
 E.g. if only every 3rd request is using messaging, the pool size can be reduced approximately by that factor from the maximum amount of concurrent requests.